reg710/garden-angular/notes.md

     - [X] add zip param
     - [X] add date query options - set fixed date calculation in backend rather than sending
     - [X] import luxon to backend
-- [ ] Add decicion making logic to frontend
+- [X] Add decicion making logic to frontend
+- [ ] Expand decision making display and logic

 - [ ] Figure out what to do for validation on backend?
 - [ ] Add tests to both projects
+    - [X] Add Cypress

 - [ ] Connect with mongoDB
 - [ ] figure out how to allow access in prod when not using home IP address